pitagg/zen-task/README.md

 ## Tests

 It uses RSpec, FactoryBot and SimpleCov.
-Initially, the minimum expected line coverage is 100%, but this can be lowered if a good reason arises.
+Initially, the minimum expected line coverage is 100%, but this can be decreased if a good reason arises.

 RSpec Style Guides: https://github.com/rubocop/rspec-style-guide